cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

 `CodeCoverageCLI.bat` | Allows downloading results from a Xpediter Code Coverage repository by specifying the repository name, system name and test ID.
 `IspwCLI.bat` | Used for the Git to ISPW integration `SCMDownloaderCLI.bat` | Allows interaction with the ISPW downloader to download sources from ISPW repositories, Endevor repositories or PDS
+`SCMDownloaderCLI.bat` | Allows interaction with the ISPW downloader to download sources from ISPW repositories, Endevor repositories or PDS
 `SubmitJclCLI.bat` | Allows submitting JCL on the mainframe and retrieving the return code `TotalTestFTCLI.bat` | Allows execution of Topaz for Total Test scenarios and suites.
 This includes Total Test scenarios (.scenario) as well as unit test scenarios (.testscenario)
 `TotalTestCLI.bat` | Deprecated.
 Use TotalTestFTCLI instead.
 Allows execution of Topaz for Total Test unit test scenarios and suites.